ledestin/currency-converter-dbl/README.md

 As far as code quality goes, I feel it's fine, but there are lots of things that can be improved.

-* I usually take error handlinb very seriously, but have done none of it in this project.
+* I usually take error handling very seriously, but have done none of it in this project.
 * In test env, I'd like to migrate to `Bank` that is always set up for tests, instead of mocking as it's done now. `Bank = Rails.env.test?
 TestBank :